2027 Murcian regional election

-The next Murcian regional election will be held no later than Sunday, 23 May 2027, to elect the 12th Regional Assembly of the autonomous community of the Region of Murcia.
+A regional election will be held in the Region of Murcia on 23 May 2027 to elect the 12th Regional Assembly of the autonomous community.
 All 45 seats in the Regional Assembly will be up for election.
+It will be held concurrently with regional elections in at least six other autonomous communities and local elections all across Spain.

 Overview

 Electoral system

 The Regional Assembly of Murcia is the devolved, unicameral legislature of the autonomous community of Murcia, having legislative power in regional matters as defined by the Spanish Constitution and the Murcian Statute of Autonomy, as well as the ability to vote confidence in or withdraw it from a regional president.
 Voting for the Regional Assembly is on the basis of universal suffrage, which comprises all nationals over 18 years of age, registered in the Region of Murcia and in full enjoyment of their political rights.

 The 45 members of the Regional Assembly of Murcia are elected using the D'Hondt method and a closed list proportional representation, with an electoral threshold of three percent of valid votes—which includes blank ballots—being applied regionally.